fleschutz/csv2hpp/README.md

 💡 Hints
 --------
 * Maps datatype hints to C/C++ datatypes as follows: `(std::string)` → `std::string`, `(double)` → `double`, `(skip)` skips the entire column.
 All supported datatype hints are listed in: [datatype_hints.csv](src/datatype_hints.csv)
+* Maps empty CSV data cells to "" for strings and to 00 for everything else (as a hint).
+* Removes precision hints (e.g. '±05') in float or double values (not supported in C/C++).
 * Supports also big .CSV files: omits whitespaces, removes trailing '0', it's recommended to use 'const char*' instead of 'std::string' (can break some compilers).
-* Empty CSV cells are mapped to "" for strings and to 00 for everything else (as a hint).
-* Removes precision hints (e.g. '±05') in float or double values (not supported in C/C++).
 * More conversion examples can be found in the [examples](examples/) subfolder.

 🤝 Contributing